Pelargonium tomentosum ‘Chocolate Mint’ on 5-1-09, #12-33.

 Pelargonium tomentosum Jacq. is the accepted scientific name for this plant.
 It was first described by Nicolaus (Nicolaas) Joseph von Jacquin in Icones Plantarum Rariorum 1786-1793

 Pelargonium quercifolium (L.f.)
-L’Hér. is also a correct and accepted scientific name.
+L’Hér. is also an accepted scientific name.
 It was described and documented as such by Charles Lewis L’Héritier de Brutelle in Hortus Kewensis in 1789.
 It was first named Geranium quercifolium by Carl Linnaeus the Younger (Carl Linnaeus’s son) and documented in Supplementum Plantarum in 1782.

 Pelargonium tomentosum ‘Chocolate Mint’ is possibly a hybrid between P. tomentosum and P. ‘Giant Oak’ (which is a cultivar of P. quercifolium).